lino-framework/lino/docs/specs/tickets.rst

 Note that a ticket also has a checkbox for marking it as :attr:`closed
 <lino_noi.lib.tickets.models.Ticket.closed>`.
 This means that a ticket
 can be marked as "closed" in any of above states.
-We are not sure whether this is a cool feature (#372).
+We don't use this for the moment and are not sure whether this is a cool feature (:ticket:`372`).

 - :attr:`standby <lino_noi.lib.tickets.models.Ticket.standby>`